Scribers/database/routes.md

 - status: holding a string representing the status [successful|failure].
 - id: if successful, the id of the offer created.

-## Create a new application for the joboffer_id and the user_id in the POST request.
+## Create a new application for the joboffer_id, the user_id and the cover_letter in the POST request.

 ~~~
 /applications/create